Tie Breaker Questions

 5 Essential Characteristics of Effective Tie Breakers

-- Numerical precision – Questions with specific numerical answers allow for closest-answer comparisons
+- Numerical precision – Specific answers allow closest-answer wins

 - Objective verification – Clear, factual answers that can be easily verified